idupree/llvm-doc/MappingHighLevelConstructsToLLVMIR.rst

 function's state is preserved across the repeated calls of the function.

-Unlike a traditional function, whose state is not preserved across calls, all of the generator's state remains across calls to the generator.
+Unlike a traditional function, whose state is not preserved across calls, all of the generator's state remains across repeated calls to the generator.

 The most straigthforward way to implement a generator is by wrapping all of its state variables (arguments, local variables, and return values) up into an